 Anyone who has traveled abroad before could attest to the fact that “personal space” isn’t always so spacious: particularly if you are a woman who happens to stand out in a crowd.

 Happy belated International Women’s Day to all you female travelers out there!
 There is nothing like being abroad to gain perspective.
 This is true for any topic: feminism and gender equality not least of all.
-International Women’s Day and other global initiatives like it seek to promote solidarity in the mission of reducing the gender gap around the world.

 I cannot believe how quickly time is flying by—I’ve been in Amman for three months!
 It seems like just yesterday I arrived in town, hopes high and nerves even higher.
 Since then, I’ve calmed down considerably.
 One could even say I have a routine here—school, gym, Arabic studying.